Cathedral of the Blessed Sacrament, Christchurch: Replacement

 On 4 August 2019, Martin announced that the Cathedral of the Blessed Sacrament would be demolished.
 The then current cost of a complete reconstruction of the cathedral was $149 million.
 The option of just saving the nave and rebuilding on a modest scale was estimated to cost in excess of $91 million.
 The bishop said that these costs were not bearable by the diocese.
 He said that the diocese had spent millions of dollars investigating the site and the building and had examined more than 20 different possibilities, but ultimately "a functional and financial solution" could not be found and the 113-year-old earthquake-damaged basilica would therefore be demolished.
-On Saturday 7 December 2019, Martin announced that a new $85 million Catholic cathedral to be completed by 2025 and accommodating up to 1,000 people would be built adjacent to Victoria Square.
+On Saturday 7 December 2019, Martin announced a new $85 million Catholic cathedral to be completed by 2025, to accommodate up to 1,000 people, and to be built adjacent to Victoria Square.
 The project would also include a hotel precinct of up to four hotels, a relocated St Mary's Primary School, multi-storey car park building, hub for community activities, church offices and residential accommodation for clergy.
 Payment for the development would include $45m from the church's quake insurance claim for a cathedral.
 The bishop said that the "sizeable" funding shortfall would be met through fundraising and the sale of excess property and assets, including potentially selling the old Barbadoes St site.
 The search for potential architects and designs would begin in 2020.
 Demolition of the cathedral began on 1 September 2020 and was expected to take a year to complete.

-On 7 December 2019, the Catholic Bishop of Christchurch, Paul Martin, announced that a new $85 million cathedral was to be completed by 2025 and would accommodate up to 1,000 people.
-It would be built adjacent to Victoria Square.
 These plans proved controversial and resulted in an appeal by a group of parishioners to the Vatican's Supreme Tribunal of the Apostolic Signatura in 2023.
 The signatura subsequently ruled that the appeal would not have jurisdiction over the cathedral replacement process.
 In April 2024, Bishop Michael announced a new cathedral would be built on the existing Barbadeos Street site.